mottola/JavaScript-Drum-Kit/README.md

 - A JavaScript drum kit using audio with key events

-### To play, simply clone the repo and open index.html in the browser
+- To play, clone the repo and open index.html in the browser